brainlife/app-trekker-roi-tracking/README.md

 # Human Optic Radiation

 Trekker implements a state-of-the-art tractography algorithm, parallel transport tractography (PTT).
+This stand-alone app will generate the human optic radiation.
 This repo wraps Baran Ayodogan's Trekker github repo so that it can be executed on brainlife.io.
 All credits for this App belongs to Baran Ayodogan <baran.aydogan@aalto.fi>

 # How does it work?